 Spring is just around the corner; buds are breaking on the trees and our spring bulbs are poking up through our wildlife garden.
 Come and join us for an experience day to remember.

 Stained glass mosaic is a great way to make art from glass offcuts.
 It makes something beautiful out of what would otherwise go into landfill!
 It also makes a perfect creative staycation too, in the beautiful village of Chilham, near Canterbury, Kent.

 Your day’s stained glass mosaic eco friendly experience including all materials, lunch and refreshments & still costs just £90 per person.
 There are no single supplements either.

 Also known as glass appliqué, it’s a style of glass art that uses offcuts of stained glass that would otherwise be wasted.
 Instead you get to transform them into a work of art to take home and treasure.
 The light will be able to flood through your finished creation, painting your home with ever changing colours and patterns of light as the sun moves.

 In a day, you can make a panel of around A5 size or a little larger, with an almost unlimited number of pieces.
 Glass cutting is entirely optional; you can make something absolutely beautiful from our huge range of precut pieces of glass.

 Is there an age limit?

 Under-18s (and over 80s too!) can take part, if they’re safe handling sharp pieces of glass.
 Under-18s need to be accompanied by a responsible adult who’s also taking part.

 Where are you and how do I get there?

 If you’re coming to enjoy the area for several days, do bring your walking shoes & / or your cycle.
-Beautiful Chilham village is on the North Downs Way, a long distance footpath with stunning views, & has lots of other walking and cycling routes too.
+Beautiful Chilham village is on the Pilgrims’ Way & the North Downs Way, long distance footpaths with stunning views.
+It has lots of other walking and cycling routes too.